 - Use the Network Time Protocol (NTP) to synchronize time among your hosts.
 This is especially important in sharded clusters.

 For the WiredTiger and MMAPv1 storage engines, consider the following recommendations:

 atimefor the storage volume containing the database files.

 -n, and the user process limit (ulimit),

-- Disable Transparent Huge Pages, as MongoDB performs better with normal (4096 bytes) virtual memory pages.
+Disable Transparent Huge Pages.
+MongoDB performs better with normal (4096 bytes) virtual memory pages.
 See Transparent Huge Pages Settings.

 For the MMAPv1 storage engine: